tbrowder/Date-Names/README.md

 the numbers 1..12 and 1..7, respectively, primarily for use with **Perl 6**'s date functions.

-Three-letter abbreviations for months and week days are also available in **English** in this version.
+Three-letter abbreviations for months and week days are available in **English** in this version.

 Two-letter abbreviations for week days are available in **English**